 - 1. Read General 4-H rules & open class livestock rule 9 section A for health requirements. - 2.
-Pre-entry due in Extension Office by July 15.
+Pre-entry due by July 5 at ckff.fairentry.com.
 ONLINE ENTRY REQUIRED, including Fitting and Showing classes. - 3.
 Check in 3-7 p.m., Wednesday; Removal time 3:00 p.m.
 Sunday.
 Cows in milk will be allowed to enter and leave on show day. - 4.
 Junior and Senior Champion and Reserve Champion ribbons will be awarded to each breed if quality so warrants.